 Paper Mario: The Thousand Year Door

 This game almost singlehandedly created a new genre of sanity-based psychological horror (and we haven’t seen much of it since!).
-I didn’t play this game until the waning days of the GameCube (my roommates and I picked it up senior year of college) but we had an absolute blast playing through it!
+I didn’t play this game until the waning days of the GameCube (my roommates and I picked it up senior year of college) but we had an absolute blast playing through it.
 It‘s genuinely scary, and the time-hopping, character-swapping story is intriguing and well told.
-Check it out if you haven’t! (and let me know if you find this Eternal Darkness hat)
+Check it out if you haven’t! (then join me in constantly hoping we see a sequel someday!)

 Let’s hope we see some sort of GameCube “virtual console” on the Switch, or at least some additions to the Nintendo Switch Online library!
 I hope newer generations of gamers can develop love for the ‘Cube too.